-Some patients receive their hospice care at a skilled nursing home or assisted living facility that is contracted with Regional Hospice and Palliative Care.
+Some patients receive their hospice care at a skilled nursing home or assisted living facility that is contracted with Regional Hospice.
 We staff trained volunteers to take over when needed, and can run errands, provide companionship, and share special skills like music and certain therapies

 We understand that what’s best for one patient may not be the same for the next, which is why we offer our New Fairfield patients comfortable care and services with us at our Inpatient Hospice Center.
 Located in Danbury, CT we provide patients and their families with expert care away from home.